thenativeweb/crypto2/README.md

 // => the native web
 ```

 To encrypt and decrypt using the asymmetric RSA encryption algorithm call the `encrypt.rsa` and `decrypt.rsa` functions.
+Due to technical limitations of the RSA algorithm the text to be encrypted must not be longer than 215 bytes when using keys with 2048 bits.

 ```javascript
 var encrypted = crypto2.encrypt.rsa('the native web', publicKey);